ahmedtanvir47/Florida_RealEstate_Analysis/README.md

 - **Broker**: Listing broker.
 - **URL**: Direct link to the property listing.

-The dataset contains over 8,000 listings and covers a wide range of property types and geographic locations across Florida.
+The cleaned dataset contains over 8,312 listings and covers a wide range of property types and geographic locations across Florida.

 ## Key Findings